 This week’s guest blog post was written by Michael E. Creekmore, Jr. LPC, CPCS.
 Michael is currently a Professional School Counselor for 4th and 5th grades, and has been a Licensed Professional Counselor for 16 years.

-It’s March 2022, and COVID-19 has been here for roughly two years.
-Those two years will undoubtedly leave a long-lasting effect on students, teachers, administrators, and everyone else involved in the world of education.
+It’s 2022 and COVID-19 has been here for more than two years.
+Those years will undoubtedly leave a long-lasting effect on students, teachers, administrators, and everyone else involved in the world of education.
 While school districts across the globe attempt to push forward and combat learning loss, students and educators share the increased demands, stress, and expectations associated with such a daunting task.

 The idea of combating “learning loss” has been a source of contention within the education community as it compels educators to do a little more, push students a little harder, and add more pressure to an already high-stakes testing environment.
 The reality for many educators and students is that school is no longer fun.